In the Val di Tinne, a remote valley near the Villandro Alp, the St. Elizabeth Gallery is located, which is still accessible today.

 discount for the Tiso Mineral Museum and the Archeoparc Villandro with the mine ticket

-The mine is accessible only during a guided tour: Easter to Nov 1, 2021, Tuesdays and Thursdays at 10.30 am and 2.30 pm, Sundays at 10.30 pm (guided tour of the St. Elizabeth Gallery, meeting point at the mine, in German and Italian language).
+The mine is accessible only during a guided tour: Tuesdays and Thursdays at 10.30 am and 2.30 pm, Sundays at 10.30 pm (guided tour of the St. Elizabeth Gallery, meeting point at the mine 15 minutes before the tour, in German and Italian language).
 Guided tour of the St. Elizabeth and St. Laurence Galleries only on reservation.

 Warm clothes and stury shoes recommended - the gallery has a temperature of 8 degrees C. After the visit you can look for different ores found in the mine at the scree field.